![]() |

 |

-Fanciful Wee Folks these are the fanciful dolls that follow me on my travels to renaissance faires.
+Fanciful Wee Folks These are the fanciful dolls that follow me on my travels to renaissance faires.
 Like the goodly folk who walk the lanes of our villages: Lords and Ladies, Queens, Princesses in distress!
 Scots and Lassies reel to the skirling of pipers!
 The Rurally inclined.
 Villagers and Fools.
-Hobbits and Wizards to slay the dragons! rhagdolls also reflect my love of British Folklore, Mother Goose and the Brothers Grim, also my love of bringing the bedtime stories of my childhood to life. they are the larger cousins of the Moppets. this is where the detail drives me to near insanity! buttons, silks, trims, feathers, jacquards, moiré, handspun yarns.
+Hobbits and Wizards to slay the dragons!
+The rhagdolls reflect my love of British Folklore, Mother Goose and the Brothers Grim, also my love of bringing the bedtime stories of my childhood to life.
+They are the larger cousins of the Moppets.
+This is where the detail drives me to near insanity!
+Buttons, silks, trims, feathers, jacquards, moiré, handspun yarns.
 All Wee Folk are 22" handmade, individual, unique.
-All dolls are named, signed and dated. i write a story about each doll: what inspired me to make it or what i saw when it was complete.
+All dolls are named, signed and dated.
+I write a story about each doll: what inspired me to make it or what I saw when it was complete.

 Interested in